-To the reign of Philadelphus we must assign the first issue of two series of coins of a medallic character, which were long continued under later sovereigns.
+To the reign of Philadelphus we must assign the first issue of two

+Two series of medallic coins first issued by Philadelphus. series of coins of a medallic character, which were long continued under later sovereigns.
 The one is principally of gold octadrachms.
 It bears the busts of Ptolemy II. with Arsinoë II., and Ptolemy I. with